JetBrains/kotlin-web-site/pages/docs/reference/functions.md

 ```
 </div>

-Note that the named argument syntax cannot be used on the JVM when calling Java functions because Java bytecode does not
+> **On the JVM**: the named argument syntax cannot be used when calling Java functions because Java bytecode does not
 always preserve names of function parameters.

 ### Unit-returning functions